-To add some extra flavors and textures to the mashed sweet potatoes, we added pinto beans to this burrito.
-We love using these beans because they are a good source of protein, fiber, vitamins, and minerals, which makes them an ideal plant-based source to include into a daily diet.
-In fact, studies have shown that eating pinto beans can reduce risks for cardiac heart disease, as they can lower serum total cholesterol and LDL cholesterol (1).
-Eating pinto beans are also a good choice for people who have diabetes, hypoglycemia or insulin resistance; due to the pinto beans’ high fiber content, it stabilizes blood sugar levels by providing a slow and steady stream of energy.
-So go ahead and enjoy incorporating pinto beans into your diet–it’s a great way to ingest plant proteins and increase health at the same time.
+Pinto beans may be small, but they contain an abundance of nutrients.
+We love adding these beans to our recipes because they are an excellent source of protein, fiber, vitamins, and minerals.
+In fact, studies have shown that eating pinto beans can reduce risks for cardiac heart disease because they can lower serum total cholesterol and LDL cholesterol, making them an ideal plant-based source to include into a daily diet.
+Eating pinto beans is also a good choice for those who have diabetes, hypoglycemia or insulin resistance.
+This is due to the beans’ high fiber content, which stabilizes blood sugar levels by providing a slow and steady stream of energy.
+In addition to increasing nutrition, the pinto beans in our burrito recipe add extra flavors and textures to the mashed sweet potatoes.
+Who knew plant proteins could taste so good and provide health benefits at the same time?

-Place 3-4 inches of water in the bottom of a 4 quart saucepan.
-Bring to a boil, then add a steamer basket on top.
+In a 4 quart saucepan, add 3-4 inches of water.
+Bring to a boil.
 Place the sweet potatoes in the steamer basket and simmer for about 20 minutes until the sweet potatoes are soft.
+Drain.

-Place cooked sweet potatoes in a medium size bowl then add the ginger, cinnamon, orange juice and maple syrup.
+Place cooked sweet potato in a medium-size bowl and mash them.
+Add the ginger, cinnamon, orange juice, maple syrup and jalapeno pepper jelly to the mashed sweet potatoes.
 Mix with a fork to combine, and set aside.

 Serving size: 1 serving, Calories: 435 calories, Fat: 13 grams, Saturated fat: 3 grams, Carbohydrates: 68 grams, Sugar: 8 grams, Sodium: 470 milligrams, Fiber: 12 grams, Protein: 10 grams, Cholesterol: 0 milligrams